 How to Get Credit For the First Time

-Getting a retail store or gas credit card may is often easier for getting credit for the first time.
-Once you've established a few months of credit history with a retail or gas credit card will help you qualify for a major credit card, like Visa or Mastercard.
+Getting a retail credit card is often easier for getting credit for the first time.
+Once you've established a few months of credit history with a retail credit card, it will be easier to qualify for a major credit card, like Visa or Mastercard.

-While retail and gas cards are easier to get, they also have higher costs.
-For example, the interest rate, which is essentially the cost of carrying a credit card balance from month to month, is higher on department store and oil company credit cards.
-On the bright side, having a positive history with one of these cards helps you qualify for a major credit card later on.
-And if you pay your balance in full each month (which you should), you won't pay any finance charges.
+While retail cards are easier to get, they also have higher costs.
+For example, the interest rate—the cost of carrying a credit card balance—is generally higher on retail credit cards.
+On the bright side, having a positive history with one of these cards may help you qualify for a major credit card later on.

 You can also apply for a secured credit card.
-This is a type of credit card, that requires you to make a deposit to receive a credit limit on your credit card.
+This is a type of credit card that requires you to make a deposit to receive a credit limit on your credit card.
 Some secured credit cards will convert to non-secured cards after several months of responsible use.
 Keep your account in good standing, and your security deposit will be returned to you when your account is closed or converted to a traditional credit card.

 Don't be so eager to get started with credit that you make a mistake that hurts your chances of getting approved.
 Here are some things to keep in mind when you're applying for credit for the first time.

-Avoid making several applications for credit.
 Each time you apply for credit, a record of the application is added as an inquiry to your credit report—a compilation of your credit history that plays a role in your ability to get approved.
 Too many inquiries in a short period of time can make it appear as if you are desperate for credit.
 Credit card issuers will be less willing to give you a credit card.

 Be wary of credit card offers that guarantee approval regardless of your credit history.
 Offers like this are usually credit card scams that end up costing much more than you spend.

-Limit the number of credit cards you start out with.
 Taking on too many credit cards at once puts you at risk of creating more debt than you can afford to repay.
 Starting out with just one credit card is typically best.
 Then, apply for new credit only as needed.

 - Look for your first credit card in places that cater to consumers who are just started out with credit.